-No formal pre-requisites, though an advanced level of English language ability is needed.
+This course has no formal pre-requisites, although an advanced level of English language ability is required.
 Students will also find it helpful to have a general awareness of the history of British literature from the Middle Ages to the present.
-For students who have not covered this in survey courses, it may be helpful to read the editorial introductions to the different sections in The Norton Anthology of English Literature or to visit the Norton Anthology website at https://www.wwnorton.com/college/english/nael/ .
+For students who have not covered this in survey courses, it may be helpful to read the editorial introductions to the different sections in The Norton Anthology of English Literature or to visit the Norton Anthology website at https://www.wwnorton.com/college/english/nael/.

 Transferable Knowledge and Skills